viernes, 26 de enero de 1990

 Inessa Kitaichik & Michael Garmash)

-I am not good, Lord!
-As you are,
+I am not good, Lord, as you are,

-neither do the sorrows of other lives afflict me.
+nor do the sorrows of other lives afflict me.

-I can't teach my naked face,
+I cannot bare my face,

-and if someone needs my help
+and if someone seeks my help,

-I don't have words that could
+I have no words that could

-spread hope to others,
+spread hope among others;

-My verses are not verses that read
+my verses are not the verses

-I am a man bathed in pain
+I am a man bathed in pain;

-God, you can love the whole world,
+God, you can love the whole world;

 sábado, 20 de enero de 1990